 To lead to successful outcomes, project managers of all stripes have similar strengths.
 These include (but are certainly not restricted to) honesty, a knack for meticulous planning, skillful communication, the ability to delegate and work with others, accurate budgeting, obsession with detail and creative problem solving.
 A project manager worth his or her salt will have all the qualities needed to see a project through from start to finish, whatever that project may be.

-In addition to qualities common to all good project managers, a CPM or construction project manager needs a particular set of skills and abilities.
+In addition to qualities common to all good project managers, a CPM or construction project manager or residential construction project manager needs a particular set of skills and abilities.
 Check out our list to see if you’ve got what it takes.

 1) Flexibility.
 Expect the unexpected is one of those truisms that can be applied to just about everything.
 But you might think that a savvy construction project manager’s goal is to head surprises off at the pass and stick to the plan.
 Think again.
 The nature of the construction business is to anticipate the unexpected, weigh risks and be able to change course quickly when necessary.
 Flexibility is also part of a CPM’s daily life: this is not a job for people who want to work set hours and leave their work behind when they head home.